Nol-Soks/oAuth/README.md

 # oAUTHORIZATION

-- FILES ARE IN MASTER BRANCH
+- Fils are in master branch
-- I COULD ONLY IMPLEMENT oAUTH WITH GOOGLE
+- only implemented google oAuth for now
-- HALFWAY GOT THROUGH GITHUB AS WELL BUT COULDN'T COMPLETE IT SO REMOVED IT
+- halfway learned GITHUB login as well but couldn't implement it